octimot/StoryToolkitAI/INSTALLATION.md

 For more info regarding Whisper installation, please check https://github.com/openai/whisper

 #### 9. Install all the stuff the tool requires:
 Note: starting with step 7, you need to make sure that you are installing packages inside the virtual environment.
 If you followed the previous steps, your terminal prompt should now have (venv) before everything else.

     pip install -r StoryToolkitAI\requirements.txt

 If you are running the tool on a machine with an NVIDIA CUDA GPU, make sure you install Torch with CUDA:

-    pip uninstall torch
+    pip uninstall torch torchaudio torchvision
     pip cache purge
-    pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116
+    pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu117

 _Note: If Resolve Studio is not turned on or not available, the transcription and translation functions will work on normal wav files too.
 Simply press the transcribe or translate buttons and follow the process._